NEU-CS-7250-S21-Staff/Assignment--Brushing_and_Linking/README.md

 **Under no circumstances should you be editing files via the GitHub website user interface.** Do all your edits locally after cloning the repository.
 Commit major versions to your git repository.

 1. Clone this repository to your local machine.
     E.g., in your terminal / command prompt `CD` to where you want this the folder for this activity to be.
-Then run `git clone <YOUR_REPO_URL>`
+Then, run `git clone <YOUR_REPO_URL>`

 1. `CD` or open a terminal / command prompt window into the cloned folder.

 1. Start a simple python webserver.
 E.g., `python -m http.server`, `python3 -m http.server`, or `py -m http.server`.
-If you are using python 2 you will need to use `python -m SimpleHTTPServer` instead, but please switch to python 3 as [Python 2 was sunset on 2020-01-01](https://www.python.org/doc/sunset-python-2/).
+If you are using python 2 you will need to use `python -m SimpleHTTPServer` instead, but please switch to python 3, as [Python 2 was sunset on 2020-01-01](https://www.python.org/doc/sunset-python-2/).

 1. Wait for the output: `Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/)`.